-This is the Scrap Metal, Commodities, Recycling and Economic Report, by BENLEE and Raleigh and Goldsboro Recycling, May 21st, 2017.
+This is the Scrap Metal, Commodities, Recycling and Economic Report, by BENLEE and Raleigh and Goldsboro Recycling, July 17th, 2017.

 As always, feel free to call or email me with any questions and we hope all have a Safe and Profitable week.